Updated September 15, 2023

 - Balance as per company’s cash book or bank’s passbook.

 Examples of Bank Reconciliation Formula (With Excel Template)

-Let’s take an example to understand the calculation of Bank Reconciliation Formula in a better manner.
+Let’s take the following examples to understand the calculation of the bank reconciliation formula in a better manner.

 Bank Reconciliation Formula – Example #1